 Would you like to be on the Reflections on Leadership Podcast?

-We are starting a new series, "Leadership in Unusual Times"
+Consider our series, "Leadership in Unusual Times"

 Many leaders are bombarded with radical change and are not sure where to put their focus right now.